 Environmental conditions in both freshwater and marine environments have a marked effect on the status of salmon stocks.
 Across the North Atlantic, a range of problems in the freshwater environment play a significant role in explaining the poor status of stocks.
-In many cases, factors such as river damming and habitat deterioration have had a devastating effect on freshwater environmental conditions.
+In many cases, river damming and habitat deterioration have had a devastating effect on freshwater environmental conditions.
 In the marine environment, return rates of adult salmon have declined through the 1980s and are now at the lowest levels in the time-series for some stocks, even after closure of marine fisheries.
-Climatic factors modifying ecosystem conditions and predator fields of salmon at sea are considered to be important contributory factors to lower productivity, which is expressed almost entirely in terms of lower marine survival.
+Climatic factors modifying ecosystem conditions and the impact of predators of salmon at sea are considered to be the main contributory factors to lower productivity, which is expressed almost entirely in terms of lower marine survival.